darshan-jain/darshan-jain/README.md

 ### I am Darshan Jain
 - A MERN-Stack Developer & Open Source enthusiast.
-- A Computer Engineering Undergraduate Student.
+- A Computer Engineering Graduate Student @ USC
 - Currently working on some of my cool side projects based on Web Development and Blockchain.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.